Little Norway: Unique Norwegian Treasure With Nisse in Wisconsin

 Slowly over time more buildings were erected to house not only the farm animals, but the growing family.
 Mrs. Haugen's brother lived there and eventually had his own space.

-Note the doorways as you look at these photos.
+Speaking of space note the doorways as you look at these photos.
 Anyone of normal stature would have to stoop to enter these cabins if one wishes to avoid hitting one's head.

 While people may have been shorter over a century ago, the space restrictions continue in how they lived inside their dwelling.
 The rooms were not large and the beds were very short.
 Pillows were piled high and the people back then (at least in this homestead) slept in a semi-sitting up posture.